djh1997/proj324/docs/index.md

 | DD-12864YO-3A              | 2        | 16.12          | lens           | no     |
 | AF 1.8" TFT ST7735R driver | 2        | 10             | lens           | yes    |

-The Ada Fruit 1.8" TFT ST7735R is going to be the best option since its the best size for the lenses.
+The adafruit 1.8" TFT ST7735R is going to be the best option since its the best size for the lenses.
 Also there are drivers[^7] available for the raspberry pi.

 ### Theory

 ![LCD workings](lcd/lcdworkings.png)